LezWatch/wordcamp-US-2017/markdown.md

 Adding New Features

 Note: Very quickly we had to look into caching.
-Right now, we're using object caching only via Memcached Redux.
+Right now, we're using Varnish with an Nginx proxy and object caching via Memcached Redux.
 This has the funny effect of making the site way faster live that it is on localhost.
 Once we got the caching in place, and wrote our loops and stats code in a DRY fashion, we were able to move on to the next step.